 How to get to Shelly Island

-Shelly Island is at the southern tip of Hatteras Island, near the lighthouse.
+The erstwhile Shelly Island sat at the southern tip of Hatteras Island, near the lighthouse.
 To get there drive from Buxton down the road toward the lighthouse, and follow it until the end.
 Look for Ramp 44, which leads to the point.
-If you plan to drive out to the point, you will need a beach driving permit (available ) and four wheel drive vehicle.
+If you plan to drive out to the point, you will need a beach driving permit (available here) and four wheel drive vehicle.
 If you don’t have a 4×4, you can park by Ramp 44 and walk to the point, but it’s not a very pleasant walk, what with all the trucks driving along the same mile-long beach.